PearsonEducation/StatsPoller/docs/mysql.md

 # MySQL Collector

 The 'MySQL' collector is a metric collector that connects to MySQL through JDBC and queries MySQL's metadata tables for metrics.
-The complete list of metrics collected is listed below.
+StatsPoller can run up to 10,000 MySQL collectors from a single StatsPoller deployment.

+A single MySQL collector's behavior is:

+1. Connect to MySQL
+1. Query for metrics from the INFORMATION_SCHEMA
+1. Query for metrics 'SHOW SLAVE STATUS'
+1. Disconnect from MySQL
+1. Output the metrics
+1. Repeat

 ### Metrics